Tax-free distributions mean you don’t pay taxes when you use HSA dollars to pay for eligible health care expenses.

 If your spouse has Family medical coverage and you have Individual coverage, both of you are treated as having Family coverage, even if the Family plan doesn’t cover you both.
-In either case, you can both make and receive HSA contributions as long as your total contributions don’t exceed the annual Family coverage contribution limit of $7,200 in 2021.
+In either case, you can both make and receive HSA contributions as long as your total contributions don’t exceed the annual Family coverage contribution limit of $7,750 in 2023 and $8,300 in 2024.
 The contribution limit is divided equally between you and your spouse, unless you agree on a different division.

 What if I already have an HSA from a previous employer?

-What happens to my HSA if I decide to switch from Option C to a different option in the future?
+What happens to my HSA if I decide to switch from Medical Plan Option C to a different option in the future?